-The membership survey interpreted by this inquiry 63 Szreder, The ABC of was carried out in order to help set the agenda for the Proiectariat, 118.
-AUE's future work.
+The membership survey interpreted by this inquiry was carried out in order to help set the agenda for AUE's future work.
 Taken together, the key findings we have drawn from it develop a sense of precarity at levels both specific and non-specific to us as artists.
-The overlap between these areas of precarity begins to indicate the sorts of campaigns and coalitions an artists' union can build towards in order to overturn these conditions - for artists and for everyone.
+The overlap between these areas of precarity begins to indicate the sorts of campaigns and coalitions an artists' union can build towards in order to overturn these conditions for artists and for everyone.